-“Jimmy the Kid” slips below the threshold of tolerable movie stupidity.
+“Jimmy the Kid” slips beyond the threshold of tolerable movie stupidity.
 It’s not a slumming good time, it’s brain slaughter.

 In a 2009 Los Angeles Times article about Donald Westlake, the author’s friend and publisher, Otto Penzler, noted Westlake’s erratic Hollywood career.
 Penzler was said to have a “special disdain” for “Jimmy the Kid.”